Cloud-Jas/DurableMultiAgents/README.md

 }
 ```

-- To get the `APPINSIGHTS_INSTRUMENTATIONKEY` and `APPINSIGHTS_CONNECTION_STRING` you need to create an Application Insights in Azure and get the key from there
+- To get the `APPINSIGHTS_INSTRUMENTATIONKEY` and `APPLICATIONINSIGHTS_CONNECTION_STRING` you need to create an Application Insights in Azure and get the key from there
 - To get the `CosmosDBAccountEndpoint` you need to create an Azure Cosmos DB account and get the endpoint from there
 - To get the `SubscriptionId`, `ResourceGroup`, `DatabaseAccount`, `DatabaseId`, `TenantId`, you need to get the details from Azure Portal
 - To get the `PostmarkServerToken` and `FromMailAddress` you need to create an account in Postmark and get the token from there.
 FromMailAddress should be based on the domain you have registered in Postmark